Warzone2100/warzone2100/doc/js-events.md

 An event that is run after game is saved.
 There is usually no need to use this event.

-## eventDeliveryPointMoving()

-An event that is run when the current player starts to move a delivery point.

-## eventDeliveryPointMoved()

-An event that is run after the current player has moved a delivery point.

 ## eventTransporterLaunch(transport)